cashubtc/nuts/XX.md

 Charlie can unilaterally exit at any time, by adding his signature to the most recent signature from Alice and swapping the _funding token_ for the outputs.
 Alice can then immediately claim her balance, even if Charlie does not cooperate with her.
+If Charlie never exits, there is an expiry time in the channel and Alice is able to unilaterally reclaim the entire funding token when that expiry time is reached.

 The mint, Bob, is involved only at the start for the initial swap where Alice prepares the _funding token_, and at the end where each of the two parties swap their final balances into their wallets.

-# The commitment transaction, and the two-stage exit
+# The outputs, the commitment transaction, and the two-stage exit

-This text is followed by an ASCII art diagram, showing all the fees and the two-stage exit process.
+There is an ASCII art diagram below, showing all the fees and the two-stage exit process.

+'Outputs' refers to _blinded messages_ throughout this, i.e. a _secret_ to which a _blinding factor_
+has been applied.
+There are three different 'contexts' in which the outputs are created in the channel:

+- **Funding outputs** are created by Alice while she creates the channel.
+They have a 2-of-2 P2PK _secret_ and Alice pays the mint to sign them, via a _mint_ or _swap_ operation, and the mint returns the _blinded signature_ to Alice so that she can _unblind_ them to create the _funding token_.
+- **receiver outputs**.
+When Charlie adds his signature to Alice's on the _commitment transaction_ and executes that transaction (a _swap_), that transaction spends the _funding token_ and writes to these receiver outputs which have a 1-of-1 P2PK secret locked to Charlie.
+- **sender outputs**.
+The remainder of the outputs on that commitment transaction are outputs locked to Alice, allowing her to reclaim the balance.

+The receiver outputs and sender outputs are collectively referred to as _commitment outputs_.

 When the channel is closing, there are two stages, and there are fees to be paid in each of those two stages.
 In the first stage, the _funding token_ token is swapped to create the _commitment outputs_ for each of the two parties.
-This first stage is a _swap_, and it happens when Charlie adds his signature to the signature from Alice to he performs the swap with the mint.

-Some of the commitment outputs are P2PK-locked to Charlie's public key, and the remainder are of the commitment outputs are P2PK-locked to Alice's public key.
-This first swap will cost fees.
-All of the proofs in the _funding token_ are in the same _keyset_ and therefore they have the same fee rate and this simplifies the calculation of the fees in the first stage.

 In the second stage of the exit, Alice and Charlie each separately swap their commitment outputs - which are locked to them via 1-of-1 P2PK - for conventional anyone-can-spend proofs to store in their wallet.

-_Keyset malleability:_ When Charlie performs the first stage, he can choose which keyset - among the _active_ keysets (with suitable amounts) for that unit, to use for the commitment outputs.
+_Keyset malleability:_ When Charlie performs the first stage, he can choose which keyset - among the _active_ keysets (with suitable amounts) for that unit, to use as the commitment outputs.
 He has this freedom because Alice's signature commits to the _amounts_, but not the _keysets_, of the outputs; see the SIG_ALL docs (...) .
-Charlie should use the same keyset as the proofs in the _funding token_, if it's still active, but Charlie might choose not to.
+Charlie _should_ use the same keyset as the proofs in the _funding token_, if it's still active, but Charlie might choose not to.
-This means that the fee rate in the second stage may be different from the fee rate in the first stage.
+This means that the fee rate in the second stage may be different from the fee rate in the first stage, and the final amounts after the second stage might not be what was expected.
-When computing the _capacity_, we assume the fees rates will be the same in both stages.
+When computing the _capacity_, we assume the fee rate - `input_fee_ppk` - will be the same in both stages.

 An important parameter is the `capacity`; it's the maximum balance that can be sent to Charlie in this channel.
-If the fee-rate is non-zero, then Alice is responsible for the fees, as described here.
+If the fee-rate is non-zero, then Alice is responsible for the fees.

-The method for constructing the _secrets_ and _blinding factors_ for all those P2PK
+The method for constructing the _secrets_ and _blinding factors_, and for selecting _amounts_ from the relevant keysets, for all those outputs is deterministic;
-outputs is deterministic; the details and motivation are given below.
+the details and motivation are given below.
 With this determinism, there is a function `deterministic_value_after_fees(x)` which computes the 'post-swap' value of proofs where the proofs are deterministically constructed to have total nominal value `x`.

+`deterministic_value_after_fees(x) <= x`, attaining equality only if `input_fee_ppk == 0`.

 Where `num_deterministic_proofs(x)` is the number of outputs required by this deterministic algorithm, we can implement `deterministic_value_after_fees(x)` as